simonZhou86/simonZhou86.github.io/_pages/about.md

 ---
 ![My name in Chinese](http://simonZhou86.github.io/images/name_chinese.png)

 Welcome!

-I am currently a Master of Science (MSc.) in Computer Science Candidate at the University of Toronto, I am very fortunate to be advised by [Prof. Farzad Khalvati](https://medical-imaging.utoronto.ca/faculty/farzad-khalvati) at the [Intelligent Medical Informatics Computing Systems Lab](https://imics.ca/).
+I obtained my Master of Science (MSc.) in Computer Science degree at the University of Toronto in Jan.
+2024, where I am very fortunate to be advised by [Prof. Farzad Khalvati](https://medical-imaging.utoronto.ca/faculty/farzad-khalvati) at the [Intelligent Medical Informatics Computing Systems Lab](https://imics.ca/).
 I am also affiliated with [The Hospital for Sick Children (SickKids) Research Institute](https://www.sickkids.ca/en/research/about-research-institute/), one of the top three paediatric health-care centres in the world.
 I am working in the [Department of Neurosciences & Mental Health](https://www.sickkids.ca/en/research/research-programs/neurosciences-mental-health/).

-My current research interest lies at the intersection between **Deep Learning** and **Medical Imaging**, I am working on the 3D Medical Image Generation to improve the diagnostic performance of Paediatric Brain Tumors.
+My research interest lies at the intersection between **Deep Learning** and **Medical Imaging**, I am working on the 3D Medical Image Generation to improve the diagnostic performance of Paediatric Brain Tumors.
 I am also interested in NLP for healthcare using LLMs.
 Previously, I have worked on the Sequential Decision research on Multi-Armed Bandits.

 My research could be categorized into:
   - Computational Methodology in Medical Data (image, text, time series data, etc.)